 1. Families in financial need with children in 8th grade and younger.
 We are unable to

-2. Seniors over age 65 or over (qualified by Human Services or San Juan Basin Health)
+2. Seniors over age 65+ (qualified by Human Services or San Juan Basin Health)

-3. Handicapped individuals if qualified by Human Services
+3. Disabled individuals if qualified by Human Services

 Where do I get an application?

 Applications may be requested at the following locations: